pmean/build-website/text/05/GrowthCurves.md

 > the distribution of heights and weights for each age group.*
 >
 > *In contrast, Dr. Tanner and others believe a more accurate (and
-> flexible) picture of a child\'s growth emerges from so-called
+> flexible) picture of a child's growth emerges from so-called
 > longitudinal studies, where the same children are repeatedly measured
 > over the course of many years of growth, so that individual variations
 > in tempo - those who mature early and those who mature late - can be